-Clicking the Inspector Tool in the Image Panel, and then selecting X tab in the Plots window will reveal a cross-section plot of your image.
+Clicking the Inspector Tool on the live view image, and then selecting X tab in the Plots window will reveal a cross-section plot of your image.
 Viewing this plot allows you to graphically see the sharpness of your focusing.
-You can zoom in on the X-axis by clicking the Zoom tool and then clicking on the X-axis.
+You can zoom in on the X-axis by clicking the Zoom Tool and then clicking on the X-axis.

-Focusing the outdoor system can be a little more challenging than the benchtop system.
+Focusing the Outdoor Field System can be a little more challenging than the benchtop system.
 If you are focusing on objects that are further than 40 feet start the process with the objective lens screwed in close to the collar.
 A method that has proven useful is to start the focusing process by increasing the number of lines scanned to 1000.
-This will give you a large scan area to begin the process.
+This gives a large scan area to begin the process.
 You will need to be out of live focus mode when performing this focusing procedure (“F” button should not be red).
 When the scan begins make a quarter turn with the lens.
 Continue to make quarter turns until you are confident your scene is in focus.
-When making the quarter turn intentionally place your hand in front of the lens.
+When making the quarter turn, intentionally place your hand in front of the lens.
 This will create a thin black line in the scan separating one focus length from its neighbor, allowing for easier comparison.
-This process can take some time, so be patient and remember that it will get easier with practice.
+This process can take some time, so be patient and remember that it gets easier with practice.

 Once you have completed focusing, re-tighten the lock to the focus adjustment.
 Then click on the Focus tool again to toggle the camera live view off.

-Once you have the objective lens blocked, click OK as instructed.
-SpectrononPro will then collect multiple dark frames and use these measurements to subtract the dark current noise from your measurements.
-The Dark Current button on the toolbar will appear with a red check through it as soon as the dark frames have been collected .
+After you have the objective lens blocked, click OK as instructed.
+SpectrononPro will then collect multiple dark frames and use these measurements to subtract the average dark current from your measurements.
+The Dark Correction button on the toolbar will appear with a red check through it as soon as the dark frames have been collected .
 Once you see the red check, unblock the objective lens.

 Measuring absolute reflectance of an object requires correction to account for instrument-sensor-response and spatially nonuniform illumination effects.
-To do this, click on the Response Correction Cube button on the SpectrononPro toolbar.
-A message will appear telling you to place a reference material within your Pika imaging spectrometer’s field of view.
-The reference material should be uniform across the imager’s field of view.
-Examples of reference materials include Spectralon® or sheets of white Teflon.
+To do this, click on the Response Correction button on the SpectrononPro toolbar.
+A message will appear telling you to place a reference material within your Pika imaging spectrometer’s FOV.
+The reference material should be uniform across the imager’s FOV.
+Examples of reference materials include Spectralon®, Fluorilon®, or sheets of white Teflon®.

 Once the reference material is in place, click on OK.
 This will trigger a short scan of the reference material.
-Once complete, the Response Correction Cube will appear with a red check mark , indicating that the data you collect will be scaled in reflectance to your reference material, including flat-fielding to compensate for spatial variations in your lighting.
+Once complete, the Response Correction button will appear with a red check mark , indicating that the data you collect will be scaled in reflectance with respect to the reference material, including flat-fielding to compensate for spatial variations in your lighting.
 Any dark correction is subtracted from the response correction.

 For additional help with this process see our Calibration video at http://www.youtube.com/resonon.

-You can stop a scan by re-clicking on the Scan Button , which changes to the Stop Button during the scan.
+Stop a scan by re-clicking on the Scan Button , which changes to the Stop Button during the scan.

-For additional help setting the aspect ratio without using Auto Speed Mode see our Setting Aspect Ratio video at http://www.youtube.com/resonon.
+For help setting the aspect ratio without using Auto Speed Mode see our Setting Aspect Ratio video at http://www.youtube.com/resonon.